JRVaccaro/Adv-Dealership-Project/README.md

 - 6: Find vehicles by type.
 - 7: List all vehicles.
 - 8: Add a vehicle.
-- 9: Remove a vehicle
+- 9: Remove a vehicle.
+- 10: Make contract sale.
-- 99: Exit
+- 99: Exit.

 ### Prerequisites